DFOS CLI

 # run a relay

-The DFOS protocol defines signed chain primitives — identity and content chains, beacons, credentials — but says nothing about how a user manages keys or communicates with relays.
+The DFOS protocol defines signed chain primitives — identity and content chains, credentials, countersignatures — but says nothing about how a user manages keys or communicates with relays.
 The CLI is the user-side agent that bridges this gap.

 Relays are dumb pipes that verify and store.
 The CLI is the sovereign actor: it generates keys, signs operations, decides what to publish and when, and independently verifies what relays serve back.
 Private key material never leaves the local machine.